While I was at it, I checked whether she was here too.

 And, right on schedule, Jayden froze under her glare.

-Almona cut in, glaring in our direction.
+Professor Almona cut in, glaring in our direction.

-No, rather glaring at me.
+Actually, she was glaring at me.

 Mona wrote the class names on the board with a squeak of marker.

-Some students shifted in their seats.
+A few students shifted in their seats.

 "Class Points," Mona said, writing again.
 "Also called Royal Eden Points."

-"Professor," Jayden raised his hand.
+Jayden raised his hand.

 "Mr. Rayena."

-"Um, what are the activities you mentioned?"
+"Um… what are the activities you mentioned?"

 "Hey, Edward, I bet you want to join the dance club," Jayden muttered.

-Milleia barely managed to stifle her giggle.
+Milleia barely managed to suppress a laugh.

 [